jbatnozic/N.E.W.-40.000/Codices/Necrons.md

 - **Reanimation Beam (Aura):** At the end of your Movement phase, you can select one friendly \<DYNASTY\> unit within 6" of and visible to this model.
 Until the end of the battle round, while that unit is within 6" of and visible to this model, that unit is being healed by this model's reanimation beam.
-While a unit is being healed by a reanimation beam, add 1 to Reactivation rolls made for that unit.
-Each unit can only ever be healed by one reanimation beam at a time.
+While a unit is being healed by a reanimation beam, add 1 to Reactivation rolls made for that unit. (this bonus doesn't stack with itself)

 #### > OPTIONS:
 - This model may be equipped with Quantum Shielding (+20 pts).